martinezelx/smart-mow-drive/README.md

 - Update SpringDoc OpenApi to 2.3.0.
 - Improved code: Refactor the tests to improve the readability of the code and add more tests.
 - Improved readme: Fix markdowns.
+### v1.3.0
+- Update README.
+- Improved code: Refactor the CLI to improve the readability of the code.

 ## Prerequisites to test/run the application
 - Java: 21.0.1 - [Download](https://openjdk.org/projects/jdk/21/)